larsendt/larsendt.com/markdown/index.md

 disclaimer that I'm only self taught and probably have significant gaps in my knowledge of everything below the assembly abstraction layer.

+I'm currently interested in machine learning (the subject area of my thesis), woodworking, blacksmithing and hobby electronics.

-I've worked as a student software developer at the Laboratory for Atmospheric and Space Physics since May of 2010.
-I helped rebuild the entire GUI layer for their in-house spacecraft C&C application.
-I wrote about half of a 3D OpenGL-based science visualization tool that is actively used by scientists on the the MESSENGER mission to Mercury.
+I've worked as a student software developer at the <a href="http://lasp.colorado.edu">Laboratory for Atmospheric and Space Physics</a> since May of 2010.
+I helped rebuild the entire GUI layer for their in-house spacecraft command and control application.
+I wrote about half of a 3D OpenGL-based science visualization tool that is actively used by scientists on the the <a href="http://messenger.jhuapl.edu/">MESSENGER mission to Mercury</a>.
 I'm currently the sole developer on a situational awareness tool used in the day-to-day operations of nine spacecraft.

-You can contact me at: dane@larsendt.com
+You can contact me at <a href="mailto:dane@larsendt.com">dane@larsendt.com</a>